-Although there is not an assessment zone for intersection safety lighting associated with traffic signals, these costs will be kept separate from the four assessment zones.
+Although there is not an assessment zone for intersection safety lighting associated with traffic signals, these costs will be kept separate from the four assessment zones noted in Table 10-2.
 The method of assessing the intersection safety lighting cost will be addressed later in this report.